 After this scintillating victory, Timeform awarded Frankel a rating of 147 - the highest mark ever given to a racehorse.
 This puts Frankel ahead of the likes of Sea Bird II (foaled in 1962), Brigadier Gerard (foaled in 1968) and Tudor Minstrel (foaled in 1944), which makes Frankel the greatest horse to have raced in over sixty years of the Sport of Kings according to official ratings.

 His third race of 2012 was the Group 1 Sussex Stakes at Glorious Goodwood, where Frankel became the first horse in history to win this prestigious race more than once.
 It was then on to the Group 1 Juddmonte International at York, where Frankel set the record for consecutive wins in European Group 1 races (eight in a row) and won his first race over 10 furlongs by an easy 7 lengths.

 On his final career start, Frankel won the Group 1 Champion Stakes at Ascot in thrilling style, after which his owner Prince Khalid Abdullah announced that Frankel was to retire to stud, the unbeaten winner of 14 races and the highest rated horse in the world.

 Frankel now resides at Banstead Manor Stud near Newmarket, the European headquarters of Prince Khalid's Juddmonte Farms.
 He covered his first mares in 2013 and his first foals were born in 2014.
-His first two-year-olds will begin racing in 2016, with his very first foal born - Cunco - turning out to be his first runner and his first winner, on 13th May.
+His first two-year-olds began racing in 2016, with his very first foal born - Cunco - turning out to be his first runner and his first winner, on 13th May.